 Almost all muay thai gyms in Thailand run basically the same type of muay thai workout routines because it’s intense, hard and focuses on the all the important aspects of muay thai that you should be working on day in and day out!

-This type of muay thai training program is used by some of the best muay thai fighters in Thailand and all around the world!
+This type of muay thai training routine is used by some of the best muay thai fighters in Thailand and all around the world!

 When I was in Thailand, it was pretty set in stone what my muay thai training routine would consist of: